Tabueeee/puppeteer-request-spy/README.md

 - allows you to write tests verifying specific resources getting requested as expected
 - allows you to exclude unneeded requests from tests, speeding them up significantly
+- allows you to alter a request's response with custom content and http status
-- avoids conflicts resulting from already aborted / continued requests
+- avoids conflicts resulting from already aborted / continued or responded requests

 ## Install